K-12 Free Ride Program

 7. How long will this program last?

-The City of Lodi received a Low Carbon Transit Operations Program (LCTOP) CalTrans grant to fund this program, and the program will run until the grant funding is depleted.
-We are actively monitoring our ridership numbers and will give an estimated program end date in the future.
+The City of Lodi receives Low Carbon Transit Operations Program (LCTOP) CalTrans grant funding to run this program, and the program will continue running as long as we receive the grant.
+We are actively monitoring our ridership numbers and expect funds to last through 2023,

 8. Can companions ride for free too?